Capturing exchange-correlation spin-torque effects with a semilocal functional: Implementation

 \subsection{Expressions for the exchange-correlation functional}

-Here, we present the detailed expressions for the noncollinear exchange and correlations functionals used in this work.
-They are based on the Becke-Roussel (BR89) exchange functional \cite{becke1989exchange} and the Colle-Salvetti (CS) \cite{colle1975approximate} correlation functional.
+Here, we present the detailed expressions for the noncollinear exchange and correlation functionals used in this work.
+They are based on the Becke-Roussel exchange functional \cite{becke1989exchange} and the Colle-Salvetti \cite{colle1975approximate} correlation functional.
+The expressions for the functional derivatives can be found in \Cref{sec:potbr89,sec:potcs}.